 6. In soup

 Give your blends a finishing flavour boost with a swirl of pesto.
 This healthy vegetable minestrone balances fresh citrusy flavours with this creamy green sauce.
 Serve with a generous grating of parmesan and warm garlic flatbreads.

 Chicken and pesto are natural partners.
 The basil sauce takes centre stage in this sunny casserole with parmesan dumplings, or liven up a springtime one-pot with a touch of pesto to finish.

 Spread your green sauce liberally across freshly baked focaccia or crusty sourdough.
 Purists will enjoy the simple pairing of pesto on toast, but if that’s a bit too much of an unadulterated basil punch, tone it down with sliced tomato – one of pesto’s perfect partners – and cream cheese.
 A stroke in a sandwich won’t go amiss either, especially if that sandwich contains mozzarella, vegetables or Italian ham.

 Kill two birds with one stone and use up stale bread and the last of your pesto by whizzing the two together with lemon and olives, then spread it on chunky white fish and baking.
 The mix would also work with mushrooms, chicken fillets or a round of goat’s cheese.

 Notoriously plain couscous takes a lot of dressing up.
 The strong flavours of pesto will be absorbed by the grains, making it the perfect base for a deli-style salad with your choice of cheese, vegetables and meat.

-Are you a pesto devotee?
-How do you use up your leftover pots?
-We'd like to hear your recipe ideas...
+How do you use up your leftover pesto?
+We'd like to hear your ideas